Technology

 Beaver Builder $99+/year Easy Developers, clean code

-WPBakery $64 (one-time) Medium-Hard Legacy sites (outdated)
+WPBakery $64 (one-time) Medium to hard Legacy sites (outdated)

-Pros: Built-in, lightweight, future of WordPress, no vendor lock-in
+Pros.
+Built-in, lightweight, future of WordPress, no vendor lock-in.

-Cons: Less design flexibility than dedicated builders
+Cons.
+Less design flexibility than dedicated builders.

 Elementor

-Pros: User-friendly, powerful, huge ecosystem, great for beginners
+Pros.
+User-friendly, powerful, huge ecosystem, great for beginners.

 Divi Builder